vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ## Agent-based k8s installation
-### or How I stopped worrying and learned to install multiple clusters
+### or How I stopped worrying and learned to install k8s clusters

 Vadim Rutkovsky